Connections

 Multiple Connections

 You can define multiple connections within a Book, each with its own handler method.
-Use the noun_phrase keyword argument in the decorator to assign a unique label to each connection and differentiate between authentication methods.
+Use the noun_phrase keyword argument in the @connect decorator to assign a unique label to each connection and differentiate between authentication methods.

 Method Docstrings